dev21382/janmat-pulse/README.md

 # Janmat Pulse — Public Opinion & Manifesto Intelligence

-A full rebuild of the "Public Opinion Aggregator" concept from [Dev Mann's portfolio](https://dev21382.github.io/portfolio/): live sentiment tracking on Indian political topics, a forecast trained on that real data, and a RAG pipeline for asking questions across the 2024 Lok Sabha party manifestos.
+A full rebuild of the "Public Opinion Aggregator" live sentiment tracking on Indian political topics, a forecast trained on that real data, and a
+RAG pipeline for asking questions across the 2024 Lok Sabha party manifestos.

 **Live app**: [janmat-pulse.onrender.com](https://janmat-pulse.onrender.com) — free-tier hosting, so the